Daren Brown

-Daren Dwayne Brown (born June 13, 1967) is an American professional baseball manager who currently manages the Piratas de Campeche of the Mexican League.
-He spent much of the 2013 season as the third base coach of the Seattle Mariners of Major League Baseball (MLB).
+Daren Dwayne Brown (born June 13, 1967) is an American professional baseball manager who is a coach for the minor league Rocket City Trash Pandas.
+He most recently served as the manager for the Piratas de Campeche of the Mexican Baseball League.
+He was the interim manager of the Seattle Mariners of Major League Baseball (MLB) at the end of the 2010 season and spent much of the 2013 season as Seattle's third base coach.

-The son of big leaguer Paul Brown and nephew of Jackie Brown, Daren Brown was a pitcher in the Toronto Blue Jays minor league system from 1989 to 1993, and with the Amarillo Dillas of the independent Texas–Louisiana League from 1994 to 1999.
-He worked as a player-coach and player-manager during his time with the Dillas.
-Since 2000, Brown has been a manager in the Mariners minor league system, and managed the Tacoma Rainiers since 2007 except for a brief stint as interim manager of the Mariners during the 2010 season, along with serving as interim third-base coach of the Mariners in 2013 after Jeff Datz announced that he was diagnosed with cancer.
+Brown, whose father Paul Brown and uncle Jackie Brown played in MLB, was a pitcher in the Toronto Blue Jays minor league system from 1989 to 1993, and with the Amarillo Dillas of the independent Texas–Louisiana League from 1994 to 1999.
+He worked as a player-coach and player-manager with the Dillas.
+Starting in 2000, Brown was a manager in the Mariners minor league system and managed the Tacoma Rainiers from 2007 to 2013 and in 2019, except for a brief stint as interim manager of the Mariners in 2010.
+He served as interim third-base coach in the majors in 2013 after Jeff Datz announced his cancer diagnosis.